PGAProfessional.com logo

 Ask the Pro

-Over 500 Golf Questions and Answers
+More than 600 Golf Questions and Answers

 Here are questions submitted by golfers from all over the world and my responses to them.
-There are over golf 500 questions and answers here!
+There are over 600 golf questions and answers here!
 They are arranged from most recent to least recent (top to bottom) and the archive contains all the questions and answers that have appeared here in the "Ask the Pro" section (which is the tiniest fraction of the total number of questions that have been submitted).
 The archive index has the questions and answers organized by topic and somewhat alphabetized.

-You may find it interesting reading to see what others are asking and you can also ask a question yourself.
+You may find it interesting reading to see what others are asking, and you can also ask a question yourself.
 But, be sure to check the Q's & A's here on this page, the FAQ's and the archive first, as your question may already have been answered.

 Most recently posted Questions & Answers